Starting a Website

 Setting Up an Official Email Address: Signing up for G-Suite* ($5/mo) allows you to set up an email address using your domain name, like email@example.com, while still using all the wonderful features Gmail offers.

-Website Speed: A slow website can impact user experience & hurt your SEO rankings.
-The W3 Total Cache plugin helps reduce load times on your website, increasing the chance people will stay on your page, and improving your search rankings.
-Did I mention it's free?
+Website Speed: A slow website can impact user experience & hurt your SEO rankings (site speed IS a direct ranking factor for Google).
+The WP Rocket* plugin helps reduce load times on your website, increasing the chance people will stay on your page, and improving your search rankings.
+It's 100000% worth the small fee!

 Image Compression: If you run a website with lots of images, like a food blog, image compression is a MUST.
 Bulky images slow down your website, big time.
 Luckily, the plugin Imagify can quickly and seamlessly compress the images, making the smaller without losing quality.
 Win-win.